 4oz light Muscovado sugar

-4oz raisins, soaked in 2 tbsp cider
+4oz raisins, soaked in 2 tbsp cider (or apple juice)

 I medium Bramley apple, grated, sprinkled with lemon juice to prevent oxidation